Akshat0731/COLLEGE_TIMETABLE/README.md

 - colspan
 - Headings
 - Basic page structure
+- CSS text related properties
+- How to make content in center without using multiple unnecessary &nbsp tags

 ## Purpose
 This project was built to practice HTML table creation and understand how complex timetable layouts are designed using table elements.